vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/config/page.md

 - Default value: the value configured globally

 Set the copyright information of the current page.
 For more details, please see [Page → Footer Support](../guide/layout/page.md#footer)

-## footer

-- Type: `string`

-Set the footer content of the current page.
-For more details, please see [Page → Footer Support](../guide/layout/page.md#footer)

 ## mediaLink